 - 1 can enchilada sauce or homemade sauce (at least 19 ounces)

 - 1 can refried beans

-In a large pan brown beef cubes.
-Place in crockpot with onion and cover with enchilada sauce.
-This recipe will cook on high 4 hours or low 7-8 hours.
-Add sliced bell pepper during last 30 minutes.
+- In a large pan brown beef cubes with oil.
+Place in crockpot with onion, poblano pepper, jalapeno, and garlic and cover with enchilada sauce.
+Cook on high 4 hours or low 7-8 hours.

-Preheat oven to 400 and remove all onions and peppers from sauce and add to beef.
-Meanwhile, heat refried beans on the stove top or in the microwave.
+- Preheat oven to 400°F and remove all onions and peppers from sauce and add about ½ cup to the beef, just until moistened.
+Meanwhile, heat refried beans on the stovetop or in the microwave.

-Place the wrapped tortillas seam side down in a 9x13 pan.
-Top with remaining sauce (from slow cooker) and cheddar cheese.
+- Place the wrapped tortillas seam side down in a 9x13 pan.
+Top with sauce from slow cooker and cheese.
 Bake 10-15 minutes or until hot and cheese is melted.